divyanshu-rawat/Open-Source-Web-Tools/yeoman/README.md

 During development, Yeoman's tools create the development environment, automatically reload the browser when changes are saved, handle notification for apps and ensure packages are up-to-date.

-When it comes time to deploy your app, the tools will minify all the code, optimize

-images, compile files, and package the app for distribution.

-What makes Yeoman unique is its generator plugin.
+When it comes time to deploy your app, the tools will minify all the code, optimize images, compile files, and package the app for distribution.What makes Yeoman unique is its generator plugin.

 You run the generator using the yo command to build the structure for parts of an application or complete projects.